Pixel tool (Postbacks / Callbacks)

 TikTok API - Server-Side Conversion Tracking

 S2S HTTPS Pixel is calling any specified URL with a set of dynamically appended parameters based on the affiliate request.
-FB/Instagram API and TikTok API pixels are sending events to the social media platforms using Conversions API.
+FB/Instagram API, TikTok API and Google Ads API pixels are sending events to the social media platforms using Conversions API.

 Pixel triggering events/actions